willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 ## Anthropologist
 - Record history of the team in an easily accessible artifact
 - Facilitate reflection on a new mob habit
-- Make an artifact to support addtion and education of new mob members
+- Make an artifact to support addition and education of new mob members
 - Submit a pull request for a new role to the Mob Programming RPG

 ## Disciplinarian